AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 In the terminal, type `exit` to escape out of the container shell.

+Now let's test from the Apache container:

+`docker exec -it apache1 /bin/bash`

 This will drop you into the shell of the apache1 container and you can run the ping command to test communication with mysql1.

-`docker exec -it apache1 /bin/bash`

 `ping -c 4 mysql1` should fail because apache1 is not on the database network and therefore cannot reach the mysql1 container.